 Related: The Best Coffee Makers

-Best Mini: Nespresso Essenza Mini Original Espresso Machine
+Best Mini: Nespresso Essenza Mini Espresso Machine

-A smash hit among solo dwellers and anyone who doesn’t want to sacrifice their love for great espresso on the basis of spatial concerns, the Essenza Mini weighs only 5 pounds and is equipped with a 19-bar pressure pump, allowing the machine to optimize water flow and produce smooth and flavorful espresso.
+A smash hit among solo dwellers and anyone who doesn’t want to sacrifice their love for delicious espresso on the basis of spatial concerns, the Essenza Mini weighs only 5 pounds and is equipped with a 19-bar pressure pump, allowing the machine to optimize water flow and produce smooth and flavorful espresso.
 The machine’s sleek construction includes a base that measures just 4.3 inches wide, making it possible to store this petite workhorse in even the coziest cabinet or the tightest corner of your countertop.

 The Essenza Mini includes a 20-ounce water tank and makes two beverage sizes (espresso and lungo).
 This is one of the fastest Nespresso machines since the water heats up in only 25 seconds.
 It comes with a low-eco mode and auto-shutoff and can be used alongside the Aeroccino frother to make lattes and cappuccinos.